How to Move from CUDA* Math Library Calls to Intel® oneAPI Math Kernel Library (oneMKL)

 • Vector Math

-Supported domains for Intel oneMKL include Linear Algebra, including BLAS and LAPACK operations, Sparse Linear Algebra Functions (SPARSE), Fast Fourier Transforms (FFT), Random Number Generator Functions (RNG), Data Fitting, Vector Math, Summary Statistics.
+Supported domains for oneMKL include Linear Algebra, including BLAS and LAPACK operations, Sparse Linear Algebra Functions (SPARSE), Fast Fourier Transforms (FFT), Random Number Generator Functions (RNG), Data Fitting, Vector Math, Summary Statistics.

 Supported domains for oneMKL Interfaces currently include: BLAS, LAPACK, RNG, DFT, SPARSE_BLAS.